sybrew/the-seo-framework/readme.txt

 		* The script loader now accepts and contatenates inline JS.
 	* **Changed:**
 		* Custom setting tabs and their content-callbacks should no longer have their output be returned, but always be printed instead.
+	* **Removed:**
+		* PHP 5.4 and 5.5 support.
+The plugin now requires PHP 5.6 and higher.
+			* With that, we no longer require using `wp_parse_args()` and other backward-compatible functionality.
+			* You'll also find that our API has changed.
+For example, we now use generators to send images.
 	* **Fixed:**
 		* Registering inline scripts now correctly converts `{{$rel_color}}`.
 * **Option notes:**